jiyagdoss-tech/AI_Phishing_Shield/README.md

 4. Select Analyze Email.
 5. Review the risk score, detector results, indicators, AI explanation, and recommendations.

+### Analyze an SMS message

+1. Open the SMS Detector page.
+2. Paste the text message content, either as plain text or with `From:`/`Message:` fields.
+3. Select Analyze SMS.
+4. Review the risk score, sender classification, detector results, and AI explanation.

+### Analyze a website URL

+1. Open the URL Detector page.
+2. Enter a website address (a missing `https://` scheme is added automatically).
+3. Select Analyze URL.
+4. Review the risk score, lexical URL findings, and AI explanation.
+The tool evaluates the URL string only and does not visit the destination.

 ### Review history

 1. Open the History page.